chadsr/waybar-crypto/README.md

 Valid options:

 - **icon:** A character symbol to display next to this cryptocurrency's metrics.
-- **price_precision** The decimal precision at which to display the price value of the coin.
+- **price_precision** The decimal precision at which to display the price value of the cryptocurrency.
-- **change_precision** The decimal precision at which to display the change value(s) of the coin.
+- **change_precision** The decimal precision at which to display the change value(s) of the cryptocurrency.
-- **volume_precision** The decimal precision at which to display the volume value of the coin.
+- **volume_precision** The decimal precision at which to display the volume value of the cryptocurrency.